lua-rocks/core-deprecated/lib/luapi/readme.md

 Check out `init.lua` files to see how it works.
 Some tests you can find [here](../../etc/luapi_test).

+Instruction how to run it you can find [here](../../etc/readme.md).

 ### Tags

 + `>`: function argument or table field